pfgithub/scpl/docs/actions/sendmessage.md

 > This action is not yet complete.
 Some arguments may be missing.

-> This action requires that Shortcuts has permission to use WFContactAccessResource,WFUserInteractionResource.
+> This action requires that Shortcuts has permission to use [object Object],[object Object].

 ## description